 Chapter V: Physical characteristics of tides.
 Tide analysis and prediction

-Free, fast, powerful tool for constructing computational grids for ROMS (Regional Ocean Modelling System).
+Free, fast, powerful tool for constructing computational grids for ROMS (Regional Ocean Modelling System) by Dr Charles James.
 GridBuilder replaces the venerable Seagrid software by Charles R. Denham.
 The executable should work fine on Windows (no need for Matlab).